 Held after regular meetings of the Board of Directors to exchange opinions on medium- to long-term management issues.
 The meeting comprises directors, members of the audit and supervisory board, and chief executives of various headquarters and divisions.

 Nomination Advisory Committee and Compensation Advisory Committee

 In order to further enhance corporate governance and ensure the transparency of the Board of Directors functions, NYK has established a Nomination Advisory Committee and Compensation Advisory Committee comprising a majority of outside directors.
+The company has adopted a policy of appointing the Chief Independent Outside Director to serve as Chairman of the Committees.
 Based on consultations with the Board of Directors, these committees discuss important items and give advice regarding the appointment/dismissal and compensation of directors and corporate officers, as well as consult with the Board of Directors about relevant proposals.